Muslim population growth: United Kingdom

-The United Kingdom is home to 1.5 to 2 million Muslims (3% of the population) and has the highest number of Muslim migrants.
+The United Kingdom is home to 3.5 million Muslims (6.5% of the population) according to the 2021 census and has the highest number of Muslim migrants.
 Most originate from South Asia, particularly Pakistan.

-Italy

-The presence of Muslims in Italy is fairly new.
-There are approximately 1 million Muslims (1.5% of the population) and most come from Morocco and Albania.

 Conversion

 Counting the number of converts to a religion is difficult, because some national censuses ask people about their religion, but they do not ask if they have converted to their present faith, and, in some countries, legal and social consequences make conversion difficult, such as the death sentence for leaving Islam in some Muslim countries.
 Statistical data on conversion to and from Islam are scarce.
 According to a study published in 2011 by Pew Research, what little information is available suggests that religious conversion has no net impact on the global Muslim population as the number of people who convert to Islam is roughly similar to those who leave Islam.
 According to another study published on 2015 by Pew research center, Islam is expected to experience a modest gain of 3 million adherents through religious conversion between 2010 and 2050, although this modest impact will make Islam, compared with other religions, the second largest religion in terms of net gains through religious conversion after religiously unaffiliated, which expected has the largest net gains through religious conversion.

 According to The New York Times, an estimated 25% of American Muslims are converts.

 In Britain, around 6,000 people convert to Islam per year and, according to a June 2000 article in the British Muslims Monthly Survey, the majority of new Muslim converts in Britain were women.
 According to The Huffington Post, "observers estimate that as many as 20,000 Americans convert to Islam annually."